 Project Selection Methods for Project Management Professionals

-With a profusion of interesting, challenging projects to choose from, finding a project that is the right fit for your team's skillset, level of competence, and affords the best chance of success is the first step in effective project management.
-Project Selection Methods offer a set of time-tested techniques based on sound logical reasoning to arrive at a choice of project, and filter out undesirable projects with very low likelihood of success.
-This is an important concept for both practicing project managers and aspirants preparing for the PMP® exam.
+When you have a number of interesting and challenging projects to choose from, finding a project that is the right fit for your team’s skillset, level of competence, and has the best chance of success is the first step in effective project management.
+Project Selection Methods offer a set of time-tested techniques based on sound logical reasoning to choose a project and filter out undesirable projects with very low likelihood of success.
+Project selection methods are an important concept for practicing project managers and aspirants preparing for the PMP® exam alike.

 What are Project Selection Methods?

 Consider this scenario: the organization you are working for has been handed a number of project contracts.
 Due to resource constraints, the organization can’t handle all the projects at once, so they need to decide which project(s) will maximize profitability.

 This is where project selection methods come into play.
 There are two categories of project selection methods:

 - Constrained Optimization Methods

 Although time-consuming, employing these methods is essential for an effective business plan.
 There are a variety of documented methods for selecting a project, but the basic thumb rule is: for small projects that aren’t very complex, the Benefit Measurement Model is useful, whereas if it’s a large, complex project, the Constrained Optimization Method is a better fit.
 Let’s take a look at both these methods in further detail.